gogwilt/secrets-game-jam/devlog.md

 I'll probably hold off on jump buffering and coyote time.

 After dash is implemented, I'll probably want to add deceleration to top speed.

+# Milestone 1 Entry: Collision Detection (11/4)

+Added detector to see if switching dimensions is valid.